Verónica Ferraiuoli

-Veronica Ferraiuoli Hornedo (born December 3, 1971) is a Puerto Rican politician and lawyer who was the former secretary of state-designate of Puerto Rico under Jenniffer González-Colón from January 2, 2025 to April 27, 2025.
+Veronica Ferraiuoli Hornedo (born December 3, 1971) is a Puerto Rican politician, policymaker, and attorney who served as Secretary of State of Puerto Rico under Governor Jenniffer González-Colón from January to April 2025.
+She currently serves as the Efficiency Coordinator of the Government of Puerto Rico by leading the Initiative for Deregulation and Efficient Administration (IDEA), and is the Executive Director of the Puerto Rico Convention District Authority.

+Ferraiuoli previously served as the Deputy Chief of Staff and Legal Counsel at the office of Resident Commissioner of Puerto Rico Jenniffer González-Colón, Puerto Rico's sole representative in the United States Congress.
+During González-Colón's 2024 gubernatorial campaign, as the Executive Director of the Luis A. Ferré Public Policy Institute, she drafted the 2024 New Progressive Party's Government Platform titled #AcciónPR.

+Ferraiouli is an experienced attorney with over 25 years of expertise in civil litigation and consulting.
+Her focus has been on federal and state court cases, extraordinary remedies, and constitutional issues.
+Ferraiuoli's background includes civil rights, constitutional law, and intellectual property.

 Education

-Ferraiuoli earned a B.A. at Johns Hopkins University in 1994.
-She completed a J.D. at Boston University School of Law in 1997.
-While at Boston University, she studied at the Interamerican University of Puerto Rico School of Law.
+Ferraiuoli earned a Bachelor of Liberal Arts in Social Sciences at Johns Hopkins University in 1994.
+She completed her Juris Doctor at Boston University School of Law in 1997.
+After completing her J.D., she went on to complete an LL.M. in Litigation and Alternative Dispute Resolution at the Interamerican University of Puerto Rico School of Law.

 Ferraiuoli was admitted to the practice of law in Puerto Rico in 1998.
 She is also admitted to the bar in several federal and specialized judicial forums, including the United States Court of Appeals for the First Circuit and the United States District Court for the District of Puerto Rico in 1998, the United States Court of Appeals for the District of Columbia Circuit and the United States Court of International Trade in 1999, and the Supreme Court of the United States in 2001.